carineang/tp/docs/DeveloperGuide.md

 **Guarantees**: `If MSS reaches step 4, the requested contact will be deleted`

 **MSS**:
-1. User requests to list contacts
+1. User requests to list contacts.
-2. Notarius displays a list of contacts
+2. Notarius displays a list of contacts.
-3. User requests to delete a specific contact in the list
+3. User requests to delete a specific contact in the list.
-4. Notarius deletes the contact and confirms that the contact has been deleted
+4. Notarius deletes the contact and confirms that the contact has been deleted.

    Use case ends.